ryanwholey/find-terraform-modules/README.md

 A GitHub action to find Terraform module directories.

-The impetus for this action is to find and pass module directories to other jobs, so they can be used in a matrix set to individually test, lint, release, etc. each module.
+The intended use case for this action is to find and pass module directories to other jobs, so they can be used in a matrix set to individually test, lint, release, etc. each module.

 ## Usage